seven5/seven5.github.io/art-summ.md

 Let's attach the constraint now:

 {% highlight go %}
-	//ls is an instance of the type lightSwitches
+	// ls is an instance of the type lightSwitches

 	ls.output.Attach(
 		s5.NewSimpleConstraint(